cvl-umass/bilinear-cnn/README.md

 3. [Improved Bilinear Pooling with CNNs](http://vis-www.cs.umass.edu/bcnn/), Tsung-Yu Lin, and Subhransu Maji, BMVC 2017
 4. [Second-order Democratic Aggregation](http://vis-www.cs.umass.edu/o2dp/), Tsung-Yu Lin, Subhransu Maji and Piotr Koniusz, ECCV 2018

 The series of works investigate the models using second-order pooling of convolutional features and study the techniques to improve the representation power.
-We reproduced the results using the symmetric BCNN models.
+We reproduced the results using the symmetric BCNN models, which represent images as covariance matrices of CNN activations.
 More details can be found in my PhD [thesis](http://vis-www.cs.umass.edu/papers/tsungyu_thesis.pdf).

 In this repository, we provided the code for:
 1. training BCNN models